- Small class sizes and low student-faculty ratio

 To progress to the Nursing Major courses, the student must:

-- Be admitted to Marywood University in the Nursing Major by direct admission or by taking a pre-RN entrance examination (PAX-RN) and achieve a minimum percentile rank of 85%.
-Students may take this qualifying test only once.
+- Be admitted to Marywood University in the Nursing Major by direct admission or by taking a pre-RN entrance examination, the Kaplan Admission Test.
+Students must achieve a minimum of an overall score of 70%.
+This test may be repeated once but may not be taken any sooner than 90 days from the previous exam date.

 - Have the required physical ability to perform in the nursing profession.